If you have a smart pooch in need of entertainment, then you’re probably looking for the best dog puzzle toys available!

 One of the biggest issues that dog puzzle toys are designed to address is anxiety.

-We mention this because becoming more aware of your lab’s specific behavioral issues can really help when choosing the best puzzle toys for dogs.
+We mention this because becoming more aware of your Lab’s specific behavioral issues can really help when choosing the best puzzle toys for dogs.
 Here are two common examples.
-Separation anxiety and fast eating.

 Your Lab whimpers, paces, whines and then (when you leave) howls.